 Those are our top three important numbers, but of course there are so many metrics out there that can help you understand and grow your online business.
 Looking at metrics from a business standpoint, these are the must-knows:

 If you are selling services, plus a course, what does that look like?
 How many packages do you need so that you know what your breakeven point is? $3,000 per month? $5,000 per month? $500 per month?
 You need to know where those numbers are.

 Be sure that you set up a time on your calendar to find your numbers.
 There are two pieces to finding your numbers:

 If you don’t know and write down your numbers, you can’t figure out whether you are growing or whether you are shrinking.
 And yes, at the end of the day you are either going uphill or downhill.

-Take action.
-Here is a helpful list of important numbers for you to print and put up next to your work area.
+I encourage you to print it out and put up next to your work area.
 Read it.
 Remember it.
 Use it.

 Inside, you’ll read about metrics for each of these areas: